cocokrunch/nba-stats-analysis/README.md

 + From 2000 to 2022, the top scorers per season included LeBron James, Kevin Durant, and Stephen Curry.

 + In 2018, James Harden led with an average of 36.10 PPG, marking the highest in the dataset.

+**2. Every Team’s Franchise Player**

+Next, I looked at which player suited up the most for each team, the true “franchise guys.”
+By counting games played, I was able to find the long-term contributors who stuck around and became the face of their teams.
+This analysis really highlighted loyalty and endurance in a league that often sees players move around.

 👤 Author